 - If they don’t go away within 2 years

 - If the nipples leak milk, blood, pus, or other fluid

 - If there are other signs of disease–night sweats, fever, or weight loss, for example

-In a recent study at Johns Hopkins University of 60 high-risk boys with large lumps (> 4 cm), most of the boys–45 of them–turned out to be fine, but 15 did have significant medical problems, including one who had a serious cancer.
-Most of the problems were genetic (such as Klinefelter’s syndrome–XXY boys) or hormonal problems that needed to be treated (Clinical Pediatrics, 1998; 37:367–371).
+In a study at Johns Hopkins University of 60 high-risk boys with large lumps (> 4 cm), most of the boys–45 of them–turned out to be fine, but 15 did have significant medical problems, including one who had serious cancer.
+Most of the problems were genetic (such as Klinefelter’s syndrome–XXY boys) or hormonal problems that needed to be treated.
+Gynecomastia can come from liver disease, testicular disease, or neurologic diseases as well.
 Gynecomastia can also be a side effect of taking steroids or other medications.
-It can come from liver disease, testicular disease, or neurologic diseases.

 If you are ever unsure whether a breast lump is normal, it is always wise to seek the advice and opinion of your child’s doctor.

 - Avoiding steroid supplements

 - Avoiding steroid medicines where possible (e.g., keep asthma well controlled with preventive measures)

 - Avoiding cigarette smoking and exposure to second-hand smoke

 - Eating a healthy, whole-food diet